 When a person dies, their address is automatically deleted from the National Registry.
 No tax return/tax assessment notice will therefore be sent out.
 If you still want the deceased person's tax return/tax assessment notice sent out, the postal address of the surviving spouse or heirs must be notified to the National Registry office.
+See change of contact information at the bottom of the page.

 However, as the surviving spouse/partner of a deceased person, you can ask for the tax return of the deceased to be sent to you either by calling us or by sending us an e-mail.